sevtor/modules/README.md

 ## Requirements

+This module requires some changes of the app/Report part of **webtrees** that can be installed from here: <a href="https://github.com/sevtor/modules/files/14256693/new-reports.zip">new-reports.zip</a>.
-This module requires **webtrees** version 2.1.19(?) or later, with support for the new xml report features.
+Hopefully version 2.1.19(?) or later, with will have these changes included to support the new xml report features.

 <a name="Installation"></a>